Copycat Neighbors: Flattering or Flat-Out Annoying?

 Many homeowners admit to copying a neighbors' decor or home design, but is will your neighbors be flattered or offended?

 Time to fess up.
 An estimated 70 percent of American homeowners copy home-related ideas from their neighbors.
 They’re copying everything from retro lawn furniture to color choices, lighting upgrades, and replacement windows.

 No showroom model or Pinterest board is as convincing as seeing a color or a kitchen remodel in action in a neighbor’s home.
 Chances also are high that neighboring homes were built in the same era and are similarly sized, which makes copying someone else’s remodeling and décor choices reasonable.

 But, is this practice flattering or flat-out annoying?
 MyJobQuote surveyed 2,275 U.S. homeowners alongside those in the U.K. on this topic to find out.
 Here’s what they found.
-Plus, find out some surprising things your neighbors secretly know about you.

 Most homeowners copy décor